 - It is tedious and expensive to produce the plates and set-up the printing process

 - The plates are made from anodized aluminum, which makes it vulnerable to oxidation.
 Hence it takes special maintenance to keep it in mint condition.

 Molded printing is done the same way as screen printing, but it is typically done on fabric such as cotton that has absorbency.
 (Top Printing Process).

 - Persistent and high print retention when it is heat treated

 - A variety of paint can be used

 - Relatively low-cost production except for the expense associated with mold, film, and transportation

 - Makes fabric unbreathable for skin

 - Like screen printing, it demands separate mold for each print

-DTG (Direct to Garment) is a fairly new Printing Process, where a huge flatbed printer is used to fed t-shirts on a conveyor belt and then the image is printed on the t-shirt.
-It is fairly automated printing process that produces high-quality prints with great detail.
+DTG (Direct to Garment) is a reasonably new Printing Process, where a large flatbed printer is used to fed t-shirts on a conveyor belt, and then the image is printed on the t-shirt.
+It is a somewhat automated printing process that produces high-quality prints with great detail.